This three-layered pillow will keep your spine aligned, relieve pressure and give you the support you need for a good night’s sleep

 While it’s what’s inside that counts – certainly with pillows – the super-cosy outer of this memory foam offering from mattress specialist Emma can’t be ignored.
 It’s almost a shame to put a cover over it (although, of course, we’d recommend that you do for the sake of hygiene).
 The knitted fabric is both breathable and durable.
 What helps this memory foam pillow stand out from the crowd looking to be named among the best pillows (opens in new tab) out there, however, is the three layers of non-toxic, vegan foam that make up its internal construction.

-The Emma Memory foam pillow usually retails on the brand’s website at £45, but offers are common – the current deal is for 25% off.
+The Emma Memory foam pillow usually retails on the brand’s website at £45, but offers are common and like the frequent Emma mattress sales, pillow sales can offer up to 40% off.
 The lowest offer at Amazon at the time of writing is £33.75 but it’s worth keeping an eye on this as it does change.

 At first glance and feel, this pillow has a lovely soft outer cover and a firm inner, much as you’d expect from a memory foam pillow.
 The cushioned cover has an attractive grey piping around the edge and looks and feels good enough to sleep on without a casing.
 But the most interesting feature is that this newest incarnation of the Emma pillow can be customised, too.